DiRAC-Training/FM002-Version-control/_episodes/03-changes.md

 ### Add to version control

-We've got a repository now containing a few pre-existing files - so let's add one more.
+We've got a repository now containing a few pre-existing files; so let's add one more.
 You might remember seeing GitHub suggest we added a README.md to let people know what our code is about, so let's do that on the command line.
 We'll use the text editor `nano`, as:

 ~~~
 $ nano README.md